Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Discussion

+Although the reflected beam is not a simple Maxwellian, approximating it by one can still qualitatively reproduce the physical behavior in terms of the wave properties and linear growth.
+Despite its complicated shape (see Figure \ref{fig:fig3}) the distribution is a monotonic function, and a Maxwellian captures qualitatively the gradients necessary for wave growth and damping.
+The dispersion solver only provides approximate values for the growth rate, wave vector and frequency as the phase-space gradients driving the waves are somewhat different from the observed gradients.
+Furthermore, we note that we have considered the linear growth in homogeneous plasma, and our model does not include the effects of inhomogeneity and non-linearity.
+These can be important if we intend to study growth and propagation of the large-amplitude waves in realistic shocks, and these effects can be addressed only in full kinetic simulations, which are outside of the scope of this paper.

 We note that \citeA{hull2020mms} studied whistler generation at a shock with $\theta_{Bn}=82^{\circ}$ and $M_a = 10$.
-They found that the reflected ion beam is in resonance with the waves, generating a whistler at frequency $\sim f_{lh}$ through the kinetic cross-field streaming instability.
-In their case $M_a$ exceeds the non-linear whistler critical Mach number, while our study is limited to shocks with $M_a<M_{cwn}$.
-We conclude that this mechanism generates whistler waves at super-critical shocks, with Mach numbers both lower and larger than the non-linear whistler critical Mach number.
+They found that the reflected ion beam is in resonance with the waves, generating a whistler at frequency $\sim f_{lh}$ through the KCFSI.
+In their case $M_a$ exceeds the non-linear whistler critical Mach number, while our study is limited to shocks with $M_a \lesssim M_{cwn}$.
+Thus, the generation mechanism can be the same for shocks with Mach numbers both lower and larger than the non-linear whistler critical Mach number.

-Apart from the instability discussed above, there are other mechanisms that can potentially generate oblique whistlers.
-For shock macro-dynamics, we study super-critical shocks with $M_a<M_{cwn}$, so we don't expect any non-stationary behavior in the shock, hence we can rule out this mechanism as a source for the observed whistlers.
-Furthermore, the whistlers can be generated by the shock itself and dispersively run upstream.
-For that to be true the whistlers require a wavelength less than twice the width of the shock ramp.
-The ramp size is comparable to the ion inertial length, so the shock can still be a source of those whistlers.
-While we cannot exclude the later mechanism, we have strong evidence to support the kinetic cross-field streaming instability between the reflected ions and the incoming solar wind plasma as the source of the observed whistlers at super-critical quasi-perpendicular shocks.